yu-ming-chen/tp/docs/UserGuide.md

 be it for your daily expenses, school projects or club activities, amidst your busy schedule.
 NUSave aims to help alleviate the hassle that comes along with managing multiple budgets by providing a **one-stop solution** to all your problems.

-With NUSave, you can create, edit and delete **budgets** and **expenditures**, as well as generate statistics based on the items you have entered to gain useful insights regarding your spending habits.
+With NUSave, you can **create, edit and delete budgets and **expenditures**, as well as **generate statistics based on the items you have entered** to gain useful insights regarding your spending habits.

 What's more, NUSave has:
 - a **Command Line Interface (CLI)** catered to those who can type fast and prefer to use a keyboard.
 In other words, you navigate the application by keying in text-based commands into a command box that is provided.
-More information regarding how the command box looks like can be found in the layout section [here](#3-layout).
+More information regarding how the command box looks like can be found in [here](#3-layout).
 - a **Graphical User Interface (GUI)** to provide you with a visually appealing and aesthetic user experience.
 Essentially, the status of the application is reflected on-screen so what you see is what you get!

 ### 1.2.
 Purpose
-The purpose of this document is to serve as a guide for new users on how to get started in NUSave as well as to provide a detailed reference for veteren users on how to use the different commands that are available in NUSave.
+The purpose of this document is to serve as a guide for new users on how to get started with using NUSave as well as to provide a detailed reference for veteren users on how to use the different commands that are available within NUSave.

 ## 2. About the user guide
 ### 2.1.
 Symbols